AviatrixSystems/Docs/HowTos/transitvpc_faq.rst

 The feature is enabled by default.
 If you wish not to receive the alert email, you can disable it.

-Go to MULTI-CLOUD TRANSIT  > BGP > Configuration and find the BGP Overlapping Alert Email setting.
+Go to Multi-Cloud Transit  > BGP > Configuration and find the BGP Overlapping Alert Email setting.
 Click on the toggle switch to change the status to **Disabled**.

 How do I summarize Spoke VPC/VNet CIDR ranges?
 -----------------------------------------------------------------